darshan-pyd/kafka-read-write/README.md

 ### Usage
     - Access the FastAPI Swagger documentation at http://localhost:8000/docs for API details.
+    - API will read token from Authorization header.
+Add header as `Authorization Bearer test_token`
     - Produce messages to the Kafka topic using your producer application.
     - The Kafka consumer will process messages and insert data into the configured database